Piano

 Dr. Yuhan Yeh – Piano

 A native of Taiwan, Yuhan Yeh began her formal piano studies at the age of five.
-She received her Doctor of Musical Arts (DMA) degree in piano performance from Thornton School of Music, University of Southern California, as a recipient of the Dorothy Gleason Memorial Endowed Piano Scholarship, and the Norris Foundation Grant.
-She earned her Master of Music degree from Peabody Institute of the Johns Hopkins University.
-Her principal teachers include Prof. Bernadene Blaha, Boris Slutsky, Rolf-Peter Wille, and Grace Chung.
+She holds a Doctor of Musical Arts (DMA) in Piano Performance from the USC Thornton School of Music.
+She earned her Master of Music degree from the Peabody Institute of the Johns Hopkins University.
+Her principal teachers include Bernadene Blaha, Boris Slutsky, Rolf-Peter Wille, and Grace Chung.

-Yeh’s recent accolades also include the International Keyboard Odyssiad & Festival Competition (Silver Medal), James Ramos International Piano Competition (Silver Medal), the Fresno Musical Club Bell T. Ritchie Award and Susan Torres Award, as well as prizes in the Seattle International Piano Competition and the Los Angeles International Liszt Competition.
+Her recent honors include Silver Medals at the International Keyboard Odyssiad & Festival Competition and the James Ramos International Piano Competition.
+She has also received prizes at the Seattle International Piano Competition and the Los Angeles International Liszt Competition.

-In addition to her performance career, Yeh serves as a board member of Nova Music Production, a nonprofit organization dedicated to creating music performance opportunities and supporting music education.
-Their recent projects include the annual New Stage Music Festival and various community outreach programs.
+In addition to her performance career, Yeh serves as a board member of Nova Music Production, a nonprofit organization dedicated to creating performance opportunities and supporting music education through initiatives such as the New Stage Music Festival and community outreach programs.

 Dr. Shichao Zhang – Piano